carloscastellanos/teaching/480/Spring 2025/fieldwork/fieldwork1.md

     - Place virtual objects to test scale and placement.
     - Record how virtual elements look in different lighting conditions or angles.
     - Test geolocation features for triggering AR content based on user position.

+### Step 5: Reflection and Refinement
+- Reflect on the feasibility and impact of your AR concept:
+    - Does your idea align with the character and context of the site?
+    - Is the AR content accessible and engaging for the intended audience?
+    - Are there potential challenges, such as technical limitations or safety concerns?
+- Refine your concept, incorporating feedback from peers and your instructor.

+## Post-Fieldwork
+- After you get home:
+    1. Write a Site Analysis Report: this is a report summarizing your observations, contextual analysis, and initial concepts (you will need to do this for your final project, so  est to get some practice at  now).
+    2. Concept Sketch or Prototype: Create a basic visual or interactive prototype of your AR experience (we will do this in class as part of a workshop, but best to get started now).
+    3. Peer Review: Share your ideas and prototype with classmates for constructive feedback.

+## Discussion Questions for next Class
+- What unique qualities of your chosen site inspired your AR concept?
+- How does your AR project enhance or transform the user’s experience of the site?
+- What challenges did you encounter during the conceptualization process?

+---

+>[!NOTE]
+>_If you  didn't finish everything today, just come back later this week and finish up (this process requires repetion/fine-tuning).